Backgrounder - A history of broadcasting advocacy

 Throughout the 1980s CIMA (known as CIRPA at that time) found itself increasingly involved in the Canadian Radio-television and Telecommunications Commission (CRTC) hearings and consultations with regard to Canadian content on radio and television.

-It intervened on many occasions at individual licence renewals to protect the interests of our members, particularly in the area of Canadian content (Cancon).
+It intervened on many occasions at individual licence renewals to protect the interests of its members, particularly in the area of Canadian content (Cancon).

 In the early 90s CIMAs level of involvement at the Commission increased yet again.
 In 1990 CIMA conducted research and submitted a detailed intervention at hearings on the future of FM Radio.